 If you’ve read my post about 5G cell towers, you’ll realize that the leap to 5G means we’ll have:

 - New forms of energy

-- to and from more 5G towers and small cell sites
+- And more 5G towers and small cell sites

 Taken together, this means 5G will lead to an exponential increase in human exposures to EMF radiation – at frequencies that have never been used in consumer applications before.

 These exposures are not only unprecedented.
 They are also untested.
 There have been no surveys to indicate the levels of 5G EMF radiation to which people will be exposed.

-Since there have been no 5G safety studies into short or long-term 5G health effects, and the health impacts of 5G are untested, we cannot say with certainty what 5G effects are on the human body.
+Since there have been no 5G safety studies into short or long-term 5G health effects, and the health impacts of 5G are untested, we cannot confidently say what its effects are on the human body.
 (Though we do know there are no safe radiation levels of EMF.)

 Despite the absence of studies into the long-term health effects of 5G, Dr. Joel Moskowitz from UC Berkeley School of Public Health has explained, “we have no reason to believe that 5G is safe.”